DialmasterOrg/Youtarr/README.md

 3. Once you set your download directory, you will need to restart the app.
 From the command line just to ```./stop.sh``` and then ```./start.sh```

    Each video will be placed in a directory named for the Youtube channel it came from.

+### To run locally on the host with hot reload (for development -- NOT FOR END USERS)
+Download yt-dlp.exe and place it in the root directory of your application.
+Make sure ffmpeg is installed on your system.
+Update your ```config/config.json```.
+* Your devYoutubeOutputDirectory will need to be pointed to the root directory where you want to download videos.
+* Your devffmpegPath will need to be pointed to whereever you installed ffmpeg.

+Run ```npm run dev```.
+The frontend UI will be exposed at localhost:3000